 6. Mucous retention cyst on tonsil:

-The mucous retention cyst can also develop over the tonsils.
+The mucous retention cyst can also develop over the tonsils in the throat.
 It can also develop over the other parts of the throat.
 The person having this cyst has a sore throat.
 He feels it difficult to swallow the foods.
 The cyst on the tonsil needs to be treated by removal of the tonsils.

 Mucous retention cysts in all parts of the body are generally left alone as most of them don’t produce any symptoms.
 If they are painful or symptomatic, surgery or surgical removal of the cyst is the only option to treat these people with mucous retention cyst.